-We have prioritised companies in the NZX50 for engagement on climate change based on their relatively higher emissions.
-In respect of global equities, we support the work of CA100+ and we contribute to the selection of priority companies indentified by our external engagement services provider CTI reo®.
+We have prioritised companies in the NZX50 for engagement on climate change based on emissions profile, whether they have set emissions reduction targets and disclosures.
+In respect of global equities, we support the work of CA100+ and we contribute to the selection of priority companies identified by our external engagement services provider CTI reo®.
+We have written to companies listed on the NZX50 (50 companies), with letters signed by our Chair and guidance published on our website, and we are in the process of engaging directly with 10 companies. with a goal to engage with them by the end of calendar 2024.

+o 3

-○ 3 ✓ (D) Other
+☐ (D) Other